Gender Equality and Social Inclusion (GESI) at NANA

 Our Approach to Gender Equality and Social Inclusion (GESI)

-NANA’s Impact on GESI Initiatives
+NANA’s Achievement on GESI Initiatives

 NANA has achieved significant success in implementing Gender Equality and Social Inclusion (GESI) activities through strategic community engagement and advocacy.
 Key outcomes include: